October 28, 2015. Served some coffee and baked goods; the best plant box along Mother Ignacia, and a nice wall art… Then, road workers.

-As our operation gets developed, interns helped and adapted well.
-Part-timers came at night–it was a bit scary outside, limited lights, dark street–it felt safer with them.
+As our operations gets developed, interns helped and adapted well.
+Part-timers came at night, because it was (a bit) scary outside due to limited lights–dark street; it felt safer with them.

-Friends and customers gave us gifts (food, artworks, etc.), some words of encouragement, and lots of coffee beans–plus regular supply of Vietnam coffee.
+Friends and customers gave us some words of encouragement; lots of gifts–food, artworks, etc.; and regular supply of (free) Vietnam coffee beans.

-On our official opening (December 3) and “blessing day,” we invited close friends, shared our journey into becoming “respite.”
-Each day we met new customers, they wanted more stuff; we had baking workshops for kids and adults, expanded our menu.
+On December 3, our official opening and “blessing” day, we invited close friends; then shared our journey into becoming “respite.”
+Each day we met new customers, they wanted more stuff; we expanded our menu, and hosted baking workshops for all ages.

-Red Velvet Cupcakes, Dark Choco Chunk Cookies, and Panna Cottas are our regular’s choice.
-Coffee from Mt.
-Apo pleased our customers; and our “secret recipe” Hot Chocolate was a favorite.
+Red Velvet Cupcakes, Dark Choco Chunk Cookies, and Panna Cottas were our regular’s choice.
+Served some coffee from Mount Apo which pleased our customers; then our (“secret recipe”) Hot Chocolate was a crowd favorite.

-Our flowering plants made our days brighter.
-Rolly Boga, Goro, and Gekorr kept us company; some paintings and zines entertained us.
-After joining two Local Loca bazaars and one 10a Alabama fair…
+The flowering plants made our days brighter.
+Rolly Boga, Gekorr, and Goro kept us company; some paintings and zines entertained us.
+After joining two Local Loca bazaars and one 10a Alabama fair… They started digging.